Webinar Q&A: Analyze This! Jenkins Cluster Operations and Analytics

 Q: Can you export the analytics/metrics to an external graphite/grafana server?

 A: The performance metrics can be reported to graphite using DropWizard metrics graphite plugin.

 Q: Would this be able to interact with something like the Jenkins Mesos plugin similar to the system eBay has set up?
-I’d like to use Docker containers for my slaves.
+I'd like to use Docker containers for my agents.